In Your House 5: Background

 In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-This fifth In Your House event took place on December 17, 1995, at the Hersheypark Arena in Hershey, Pennsylvania.
-While this event was originally known simply as In Your House 5, it was later retroactively renamed as In Your House 5: Seasons Beatings.
-This retroactive renaming of the show was based on the event's holiday scheduling.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+The fifth In Your House event took place on December 17, 1995, at the Hersheypark Arena in Hershey, Pennsylvania.
+While this event was originally known simply as In Your House 5, it was later retroactively renamed as In Your House 5: Seasons Beatings as a reference to the event's winter holiday scheduling.

 Storylines

 In Your House 5 featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Monday Night Raw and other WWF television programs.

 Event

 Following the first match on the broadcast, Jerry Lawler introduced the returning Jeff Jarrett and presented him with a storyline gold record for supposedly selling 500,000 copies of his country music album, Ain't I Great.
 Lawler then invited Jarrett to do commentary with himself and Vince McMahon for the next match.
 In the second match Ahmed Johnson was originally supposed to face Dean Douglas, but Douglas claimed that he could not compete due to a back injury.
 He introduced Buddy Landel (his "graduate student") as his replacement for the night.
 Johnson won the match, and afterward Jarrett attacked Johnson with his gold record.

 Another non-match segment saw Savio Vega handing out presents to children with Santa Claus, when Ted DiBiase came out and ordered Santa to attack Vega.
 He revealed that "Santa" was actually Xanta Klaus, Santa's evil brother who lives in the South Pole and steals presents.
 Xanta was portrayed by SMW wrestler, Jon Rechner, later better known as Balls Mahoney.
 The Xanta gimmick appeared very little after this.